elen-oz/hi-project_fan-page/README.md

 A nostalgic 90s design (Comic Sans included, because why not?)
 A vibrant homepage with a warm welcome to all Bruce enthusiasts.

+####Tech Stack

+- HTML: The structure of our website.
+- CSS: Styling and animations to give it that 90s vibe.

+#### How to Use

+Clone the repository.
+Open index.html in your favorite browser.